pthapa1/Scraper-to-API/README.md

 ### Improvements to make pursue

-- Performance: improvement is a continious process.
+- Performance improvement is a continious process.
 It is faster than earlier version of the app but more will need to be done in the future to scale it up.
 - Show addresses from different country: Currently the app only checks for hotels in Google Map
 - https on express server
-- Deploy it on AWS API gateway.
 - Build react app to consume and spit the data.

 ---